 If you have a question or issue not covered by FutureLearn’s FAQs, you can contact FutureLearn using the Support button below.

 The comments sections can be a little overwhelming if there are lots of responses, so please don’t feel you have to read all of them!
-We recommend reading the first page of most recent comments and then the first page of ‘most liked’ comments – this will help you keep up-to-date with the newest and hottest comments in the course.
+We recommend reading any comments by the lead educator and mentors, then the first page of most recent comments and after that the first page of ‘most liked’ comments – this will help you keep up-to-date with the newest and hottest comments in the course.

 When making comments and participating in discussions, please remember that these will be visible to the thousands of learners registered on the course, so make sure you only share information that you would be happy to be publicly visible.